storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 - Testimonials of apps that are using this plugin would be especially helpful.
 - Reporting issues can help improve the quality of this plugin.

 **NOTE:** As stated above, patches will *NOT* be accepted on this project due to potential licensing issues.
 Issues with reproduction scenarios will help maintain and improve the quality of this plugin for future users.
-(It is also helpful if you have a pointer to the code that is causing the issue.)
+(It is also helpful if you have a pointer to what code may be causing the issue.)

 ## Contact